dzuelke/HadooPHP/README.md

 * Unit testing capabilities (Mappers and Reducers could be tested locally).
 * Support for any sort of input (might already work; it hasn't really been tested with input like XML, for example).
-* Automatic detection of streaming settings if possible (so it knows about the configured key size et cetera).
+* Automatic detection of streaming settings (so it knows about the configured key field separators and lengths et cetera).

 ## Examples